 - In a Sandwich: Place meatballs in a toasted sub roll with marinara sauce and melted cheese for a delicious meatball sub.

-- With Rice or Quinoa: Pair meatballs with Lebanese Rice and Broken Vermicelli, Sweet & Sour Vegetable Stir Fry or quinoa and your preferred vegetables for a balanced meal.
+- With Rice or Quinoa: Pair meatballs with authentic Lebanese rice with vermicelli, Sweet & Sour Vegetable Stir Fry or quinoa and your preferred vegetables for a balanced meal.

-- As an Appetizer: Serve meatballs on toothpicks with dipping sauces like barbecue, Easy Chimichurri Sauce, teriyaki, Oil-Free 3-Ingredient Mayo or garlic aioli for easy snacking.
+- As an Appetiser: Serve meatballs on toothpicks with dipping sauces like barbecue, Easy Chimichurri Sauce, teriyaki, creamy 3-ingredient mayo or garlic aioli for easy snacking.

 - On Pizza: Add sliced or whole meatballs as a topping on homemade or store-bought pizza.

-- In a Salad: Toss meatballs into a fresh salad Vegan Salad with Chickpeas & Lentils or serve them on a bed of greens like Sautéed Green Beans with Garlic.
+- In a Salad: Toss the meatballs into a fresh salad, Vegan Salad with Chickpeas & Lentils or serve them on a bed of greens like Sautéed Green Beans with Garlic.

 - With Roasted Vegetables: Serve meatballs alongside a medley of roasted vegetables - Şakşuka (Turkish fried vegetables).